 So how do we achieve such an ambitious goal?
 It will take effort and dedication from every Californian and company doing business here.
 We all need to play a part in successfully increasing energy efficiency, embracing clean energy and supporting clean technology.
-In achieving this goal, we’ll also enjoy the benefits that come with being early adopters of a clean energy future.
+In achieving these goals, we’ll also enjoy the benefits that come with being early adopters of a clean-energy future.
 Besides fighting the effects of climate change, our collective efforts can boost our local economy by keeping clean-energy investments, jobs and innovation in California.

 What Can You Do About Climate Change?

 There are things each of us can do to minimize our environmental impact.
 In California, our biggest areas of individual impact are related to reducing our energy use in homes, cars and businesses.

 Energy Upgrade California® is making it easier for you to reduce your carbon footprint by providing you with a variety of ways to save energy and water.
 Your utility and municipality may also provide rebates and other to help you take action.

 It doesn't take much to make a huge difference if all of us get involved.
 If every American home replaced one incandescent light bulb with a new ENERGY STAR energy-saving LED bulb, the Environmental Protection Agency (EPA) estimates that we could save enough energy to power three million homes for a year, save about $680 million in annual energy costs and eliminate nine billion pounds of greenhouse gas emissions per year.